 As we grow older, our bodies start to decline in almost every aspect.
 Our metabolism dips to an all-time low, we get tired faster and everything starts sagging.
 This is because our bodies are no longer as capable of absorbing some key nutrients which may be a result of a blunt in appetite because of the declining food tasting abilities.
 It may also be because some foods become difficult to chew or digest in our golden years.
+We could also consider taking cognitive supplements to help keep the memory functioning well.
+Be prepared to do some research as there are many websites out there to choose from (you could check out this AlphaBrain review, for example) and see if there is anything available that meets your needs and could prove helpful.

-In light of this, there are several supplements we will need to keep our bodies going as we age.
+There are several supplements we will need to keep our bodies going as we age.
 Here are some of them and reasons why we should be getting enough of this bunch.

 I am only in my early 30s and am already experiencing pain in my joints due to old sports injuries.
 Because of that, I try to have as much calcium as I can get from dairy products such as cheese and milk.
 We all know how calcium helps to fortify our bones and teeth and keep them from breaking easily but did you also know that not enough of it will cause you body to leach it out of your bones?
 If cheese and milk aren’t your thing, you can always reach out to your local health store for calcium supplements that work just as well.